 - Fragen zum Aufschieben - Short interview with DesignMadeInGermany (German) – April 2015

-- An Interview with Marc Thiele - An interview with Dosch Design for their magazine about beyond tellerrand and running it (English and German) – Oct.
-2014
+- An Interview with Marc Thiele - An interview with Dosch Design for their magazine about beyond tellerrand and running it (PDF-Version) (English and German) – October 2014

-- Das nächste kleine Ding – Article about entrepreneurship/solopreneurship in t3n no. 37 (German) – Sep.
-2014
+- Das nächste kleine Ding – Title story about entrepreneurship/solopreneurship in t3n no. 37 (German) – September 2014

 - Über den Tellerrand - Vier Diskussionen podcast episode 3 (German) – Jun.
 2013